Bistard/myOwnBlog/README.md

 - ✔ Image-slideshow-navbar with animation and text will pop up when it's checked.
 - ✔ Picture Seires (Galleries).
 - ✔ Parallax scrolling.
-- Parallax scrolling of different elements with its own scrolling speed.
 - responsive picture gallery.

 # minor priority